613-293-8103

 dyno testing and validity of results

-Our dyno roller has a diameter of 24.5,” a mass of 2,500 lbs, and generates 2,278 ft.
-Lbs. of inertia.
-Having a large, high-inertia dyno that can roll at a rate of 8,000 RPM ensures that our test results are not only reliable but accurate.
+Our dyno roller has a diameter of 24.5,” a mass of 2,500 lbs, and generates 2,278 ft—lbs. of inertia.
+Having a large, high-inertia dyno that can reach 8,000 RPM ensures our test results are not only reliable but also accurate.

 Horsepower calculations are also skewed on these smaller setups because of wheel slippage and tire deformation.
 The tire deformation occurs when operators attempt to compensate for tire slippage by applying excessive strap force.
 While the extra pressure reduces the slippage, the flexing of the tire negates the validity of any reduction in slippage – and can cause sidewall damage to your tires.